Image Prefetch Test

 Out of curiosity, I threw together a quick test to see if I could prefetch an image using the following method:

 It’s typically a bad practice to specify

 :hover without a sprite.
 However, in this case it’s perfect for testing whether an image was prefetch’d or not.

 At the time of this writing, using the prefetch technique above, the image was not pre-loaded in

 Firefox 18.0, Chrome 24.0 or Internet Explorer 10.0.

 Update: Firefox is the only browser I tested which did pre-load the image.
 I believe I was hovering the boxes too close to page load on my initial test.
 After seeing the waterfall posted below I tried again, clearing cache in all the browsers, loading the page and waiting a bit longer before hovering.
-Regardless, this method probably isn’t ready for the masses until there is better browser support.
+Regardless, this method probably isn’t ready for primetime until there is better browser support.